 At this point, if your checksums are still bad, you might have to try another ROM if possible, or try going through the steps again in case you missed something along the way.
 I’ve read that it might still work if you go ahead without good checksums, but I’ve never tried it as I haven’t run into that problem as of yet, so proceed at your own risk.

-Removing the header
+Removing the header and splitting the ROM

 Don’t worry, you’re almost done.
 There’s one last program we’ll need to run your game through to prepare it.
 And it’s pretty neato by how much it can do.
 It’s called the SNES ROM Utility.

 Now, you only need to run your ROM through this program if in uCon64, your ROM is shown to have a header file (if it says “Yes” next to “Backup unit/emulator header:”), if you are going to use the 8Mbit EPROMs, or if your game is larger than 32Mbit.
 If your game does NOT have a header AND you’re using only ONE surface mount 32Mbit EEPROM, you can skip this part completely and move on to step 6b.

 First thing you have to try is load your ROM into the utility.
 Some of them don’t work, though I haven’t found many that don’t.
 If you get an error when you try to load the ROM, then you’ll have to use a program called StripSNES – skip this next section and go to the StripSNES section if this applies to you.

 Here’s what the screen looks like when you load a ROM into it.
 The ROM I used for this example is Final Fantasy IV (my FFV ROM didn’t have a header!), which was expanded to be 16Mbit and has fixed checksums, and DOES have a header.

 You’ll see all the information of the ROM here that you already saw in uCon64.